josmar-crwdstffng/angular/aio/content/guide/what-is-angular.md

   <code-pane header="hello-world-ngif.component.html" path="what-is-angular/src/app/hello-world-ngif/hello-world-ngif.component.html"></code-pane>
 </code-tabs>

-Angular's declarative templates let you cleanly separate your application's logic from its presentation.
+The declarative templates in Angular let you cleanly separate the logic of your application from the associated presentation.
 Templates are based on standard HTML, for ease in building, maintaining, and updating.

 For more information on templates, see the [Templates](guide/template-syntax) section.